 - #8 More hands the better.

 - #9 Freeze what's left.

 - How to wrap Dumplings

-It is a Chinese tradition to place a coin in one of the dumplings during the new year's feast.
-The family member that eats the dumpling with the coin during the dinner will be granted luck and good fortune in the new year.
+It is a Chinese tradition to place a coin in one of the dumplings during the New Year's feast.
+The family member who eats the dumpling with the coin during the dinner will be granted luck and good fortune in the new year.
 Some even say that the number of dumplings you eat during the celebration is an omen of how much you'll earn in the new year.
 The more you eat, the more you earn!

 On top of homemade dumplings being delicious and so satisfying, the practice of wrapping them together with one’s family and friends creates togetherness and a bonding experience to bring everyone back together for the new year.
 It’s a fun practice to bring people together, no matter what the occasion!

 Dumplings are traditionally made with pork meat.
 Recipes for dumplings can easily be modified with a meat substitute, but instead, I’d like to share a recipe that is slightly healthier, using shiitake mushrooms